-The food and beverage industry represents a huge sector of services within the hospitality industry that include preparing, presenting, and serving food and beverages to the customers on-premise (at restaurants and hotels) or off-premise (takeaway, catering, and food delivery).
+The food and beverage industry represents a huge sector of services within the hospitality industry that include preparing, presenting, and serving food and beverages to the customers on-premise (at restaurants and hotels) or off-premise (takeaway, restaurant catering service, and food delivery).

 Being a distinct type of commercial catering establishments, in-house restaurants in hotels have their specific challenges.
 Many hotel restaurants struggle to keep up with catering to tourists and appealing to locals.
 This is the reason why they often become an accessory for the hotel that doesn't generate any profit.